 zsh and git alias will make life easy for you as a developer because you can encapsulate recurring command line instructions you run repeatedly into shorter versions with an alias.

-I choose to alias git with g because it saves me 2 keystrokes in the end.
-2 keystrokes are saved from git aliasing with g multiplied by the number of times I run a git command on a daily basis.
-This type of Developer Experience doesn’t get talked about a lot of time but it helps you save time on repeated commands.
+I choose to alias git with g because it saves me two keystrokes.
+The two keystrokes saved from git aliasing with g are multiplied by the number of times I run a git command daily.
+This type of Developer Experience doesn’t get talked about much, but it helps you save time on repeated commands.

 To alias git with g: